cityteam/checkins/docs/ADMIN-overview.md

 ### Item Type Details

 The links at the top of this page will take you to detailed information about each information type that is included in the system.
+On that page, you can return to the list view by clicking on the `Back` button.